Neural-Quantum-States Impurity Solver for Quantum Embedding Problems: Benchmark Calculations of the ALM

 Nevertheless, a higher accuracy of the properties (smaller P-tol) comes with considerable computational cost.
 In Fig.~\ref{fig:terr} (d), we displayed the time cost analysis of the properties sampling.
-We keep the colour convention consistent with (a)-(c), where lighter ones indicate higher $\epsilon_t$ and darker ones indicate smaller $\epsilon_t$.
+We keep the colour convention consistent with (a)-(c), where lighter ones indicate higher $\text{E-tol}$ and darker ones indicate smaller $\text{E-tol}$.
+The time costs are computed by averaging the cost of sampling steps in each solving iteration.
+An average of more than 400 iterations is performed, which gives standard deviation as illustrated by the error bars in Fig.~\ref{fig:terr} (d).
 We can clearly see the growth of the sampling time with the decrease of the bound of P-tol.
-We observe the time cost increases by over 100 times from $\epsilon_p$=$10^{-3}$ to $10^{-4}$, while the increase is around 10 times to $\epsilon_t$=$5\times10^{-4}$.
+We observe the time cost increases by over 100 times from $\text{P-tol}$=$10^{-3}$ to $10^{-4}$, while the increase is around 10 times to $\text{P-tol}$=$5\times10^{-4}$.
 This aligns with the scaling of the VMC uncertainties $\epsilon$, where $\epsilon\propto O(1/\sqrt{M})$.
-In this case, a decreased error tolerance $\epsilon$ by an order of magnitude would increase $M$ by about 100 times.
-Comparably, the time cost for the wave function optimisation appears negligible, which only takes (1.63, 2.31, 5.70) seconds on average for $\epsilon_t$ among ($10^{-3}$, $5\times10^{-4}$, $10^{-4}$).
-From this, we also observe that the growth of computational time with the decrease of the bound of E-tol is rather gentle, compared with that of the parameter P-tol.
+In this case, a decreased error tolerance by an order of magnitude would increase $M$ by about 100 times.
+Comparably, the time cost for the wave function optimization appears negligible, which only takes (1.63, 2.31, 5.70) seconds per optimization step on average for $\text{E-tol}$ among ($10^{-3}$, $5\times10^{-4}$, $10^{-4}$).
+From this, we also observe that the growth of computational time with the decrease of E-tol is rather gentle, compared with that of the parameter P-tol.

 To conclude, the error analysis demonstrates that E-tol and P-tol are both important metrics for a numerically accurate solution.
-The dominant computational time cost is the properties sampling rather than the wave function optimisation.
-This finding calls for a better VMC sampling method to be innovated for quickly extracting the accurate physical observables from the NQS.
+The dominant computational time cost is the properties sampling rather than the wave function optimization.
+This finding calls for a better VMC sampling method to be developed for quickly extracting the accurate physical observables from the NQS.